 HOT TIP from SysOps.ie – you can win twice by convincing your employer to send you to India for your industry certification training – tell them that not only will you come back weighed down with certificates but they will actually save money even when including costs of flights, hotels, private lessons, partying and hangover cures – all of which is true!
 So you get to spend a month in Goa or the Himalayas while getting paid your usual salary and you’ll end up qualified and more employable, not to mention massively attractive to the opposite sex (or whatever floats your boat) – how great is that??
 Of course it still depends on finding a company with the funds and willingness to spend them on you..

 You decided you want to be a Linux admin right?
 Or maybe a Windows admin?
 You spent all your time and resources learning everything you can about your chosen platform but needless to say, whenever you go looking for a Linux job they expect you to know Windows as well and if you go for a Windows job they expect you to know Linux and maybe some Unix for good measure!
 So best go to amazon and invest in a few books on the platform you didn’t choose.
-If you’re looking for a linux/unix book then you absolutely must get THIS book by the probably late and certainly great Evi Nemeth who is currently “lost at sea” and presumed dead after the yacht she was on disappeared three months ago (June 4, 2013).
+If you’re looking for a linux/unix book then you absolutely must get THIS book by the probably late and certainly great Evi Nemeth who is currently “lost at sea” and presumed dead after the yacht she was aboard disappeared in June, 2013.
 Regardless of which platform you go for or what type of sysadmin you plan to be, you WILL need to get REALLY GOOD at Time Management which this excellent book covers in detail so get it and you wont regret it.